sdem88/FLUJO-AI-Platform-v2/README.md

 # DISCLAIMER
 ->->-> FLUJO is still an early preview!
 Expect it to break at some points, but improve rapidly! <-<-<-

-This [issue](https://github.com/mario-andreschak/FLUJO/issues/9) is currently impacting the CHAT feature and the OPENAI-COMPATIBLE ENDPOINT, fix will come asap!
-- a hotfix was implemented to restore minimum functionality
-- You can still view the whole Flow execution in the terminal output! (after you started the server in a terminal with npm run dev or npm start)
-- You can add ~FLUJOEXPAND=1 or ~FLUJODEBUG=1 somewhere in your message to show more details

-For *anything* that you struggle with (MCP Installation, Application Issues, Usability Issues, Feedback): Create a Github Issue and I will look into it!
+For *anything* that you struggle with (MCP Installation, Application Issues, Usability Issues, Feedback): **PLEASE LET ME KNOW!**
+-> Create a Github Issue and I will look into it!

 # IMPORTANT SECURITY NOTE
 FLUJO has currently EXTENSIVE logging enabled by default!
 This **will expose your encrypted API-Keys to the terminal output!**.
 Be VERY careful when grabbing videos or streaming and showing the terminal output!